-For Seattle-area residents looking to enhance their home’s efficiency and live greener lifestyles, one of the first places to look is home heating and cooling systems.
+For Northwest-area homeowners looking to enhance their home’s efficiency and live greener lifestyles, one of the first places to look is home heating and cooling systems.
 Traditional HVAC systems account for an estimated 50% of your energy bill and operate at between 70 and 100% efficiency.
 Modern heat pumps, on the other hand, operate at about 300% efficiency.

 What are Heat Pumps?

 Heat pumps are heat engines that warm your home not by burning fuel, but by moving heat from one location to another.
 They need electricity to operate motors that compress a refrigerant, which causes it to heat up, then sends the hot refrigerant into your house.
 A fan blows air across a coil carrying the hot refrigerant (like the radiator on your car) to pull the heat out and spread it around your house.
 The refrigerant that has been cooled by the fan is then allowed to expand, which gets it very very cold.
 Then it is exposed to the outdoors, where it is warmed up, even if it’s 0 degrees outside, 0 is warmer that the expanded refrigerant, and the cycle repeats.
 The heat pump is moving heat out of the outdoors, into your house.
 Your refrigerator is a heat pump as well.
 It’s pulling heat out of the interior of the fridge and expelling it into your house using the same compression and decompression principle as the heat pump.
 Devices like these - refrigerators, air conditioners, and heat pumps - are collectively referred to as "heat engines."